zspecza/common-tags/readme.md

 #### The Anatomy of a Transformer

-`TemplateTag` receives either an array or argument list of `transformers`.
+`createTag` receives either an array or argument list of `transformers`.
 A `transformer` is just a plain object with three optional methods - `onString`, `onSubstitution` and `onEndResult` - it looks like this:

 ```js
 {